ivorysoap/productivity-tools/README.md

 #### Usage

 Place `greetings.py` into your home directory (on Linux, usually `/home/username`).
-Then, open up your `.bashrc` in your favourite text editor and append the following two lines (don't forget to use your own GitHub handle):
+Then, open up your `.bashrc` in your favourite text editor and add the following two lines (don't forget to use your own GitHub handle):

 ```
 export GITHUB_USERNAME="YourGitHubUsernameHere"